melezhik/SparrowCI/README.md

 Every task is executed in separated environments and does not see other tasks.

-Artifacts and tasks output data are mechanism how tasks communicate to each other.
+Artifacts and tasks output data is mechanism how tasks communicate with each other.

 ## Parallel tasks execution